-Tim Hall, Ph.D. is a 9-12 Social Studies Learning Guide with Vance Virtual Village Academy, a Senior Fellow of the Religious Freedom Institute, founder of the website, Religion Matters, adjunct history instructor at Piedmont Community College, and Vice President of the North Carolina Council for the Social Studies.
-He also serves as Vance County Coordinator for the North Carolina Council on the Holocaust.
-He is the author of several textbook supplements, curriculums, standards, and popular history texts, including The Complete Idiot’s Guide to World History and The Complete Idiot’s Guide to the Middle Ages.
+Tim Hall, Ph.D. is a K-12 Social Studies Instructional Special with Vance County Schools, founder of the website, Religion Matters, adjunct history instructor at Piedmont Community College, and Vice President of the North Carolina Council for the Social Studies.
+He also serves as Vance County Coordinator for the North Carolina Council on the Holocaust and as a member of the Education Advisory Board of the Tanenbaum Center for Interreligious Understanding.
+Dr. Hall is the author of several textbook supplements, curriculums, standards, and popular history texts, including The Complete Idiot’s Guide to World History and The Complete Idiot’s Guide to the Middle Ages.

 As an educator, Dr. Hall has taught AP World History, AP European History, AP Psychology, AP US History, and numerous other social studies courses.
 He has received multiple awards, including two schoolteacher studentships to Oxford University for curriculum development and research fellowships to the Kierkegaard Library at St. Olaf College in Minnesota.